gotrash/theme/site/content/docs/5.3/components/progress.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, progress bars now use local CSS variables on `.progress` for enhanced real-time customization.
+As part of GoTrash Theme's evolving CSS variables approach, progress bars now use local CSS variables on `.progress` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="progress-css-vars" file="scss/_progress.scss" >}}